 GSSMS (Gwent Specialist Substance Misuse Service) service users have been contacted and advised how to access support and prescriptions during the Covid-19 pandemic.

-GDAS (Gwent Drug & Alcohol Service) are still safely seeing clients at their clinic and providing support.
+GDAS (Gwent Drug and Alcohol Service) is safely seeing and providing support to clients at their clinic.

 Applications for supported housing and floating support can continue to be submitted via the support gateway.

 The Gwent Supporting People teams are providing a 'shop and drop' service for the most vulnerable people in Newport.